12 Top-Rated Tourist Attractions in El Paso

 At the western tip of Texas, on the left bank of the Rio Grande, which here forms the frontier with Mexico, lies El Paso, the largest American city on the Mexican frontier.
 Its unique desert landscapes are home to diverse flora and fauna, and the city is rich in cultural attractions.
-Highlights include the El Paso Museum of Art with its fine collection of pre-Columbian and Indian art, the Mission Trail, and the Magoffin Home State Historic Site.
-Just outside the city limits, occupying the site of a military post established in 1846, is Fort Bliss, today one of the largest air defense centers in the world and home to fascinating military museums.
+Fun things to do and places to visit include the El Paso Museum of Art with its fine collection of pre-Columbian and Indian art, the Mission Trail, and the Magoffin Home State Historic Site.
+Within the city limits, occupying the site of a military post established in the mid-19th century, is Fort Bliss, today one of the largest air defense centers in the world and home to fascinating military museums.
+For those interested in exploring El Paso's outdoor recreation, Franklin Mountains State Park and Hueco Tanks State Historic Site are ripe for adventure.

 See also: Where to Stay in El Paso

 Encompassing the most important surviving Spanish mission stations in Texas, the Mission Trail starts in El Paso and is one of the best ways for tourists to explore the state's rich multicultural heritage.
-A highlight is the Ysleta Mission, established in 1681 as the mission of Nuestra Senora del Carmen and the oldest such structure in Texas.
-Others you'll see along the way are the Socorro Mission, founded in 1682, and San Elizario with its Spanish garrison church from 1777.
+A highlight is the Ysleta Mission, consecrated in 1682 and now the oldest such structure in Texas.
+Others you'll see along the way are the Socorro Mission, first built in 1691, and San Elizario with its Spanish garrison church from 1789.
+Many other authentic cultural highlights surround the missions, including local eateries, art galleries, and institutions like the Tigua Indian Cultural Center.

 Don't be fooled by appearances; this unassuming museum outside El Paso offers a fascinating look at the history of the US Border Patrol.
 Highlights include a large collection of patrol vehicles, from rudimentary boats, motorcycles, and jeeps to sophisticated helicopters and other aircraft (static displays include an OH-6 helicopter, a Piper Super Cub airplane, and a Conquistador speedboat).
 Also of interest are exhibits of weapons, uniforms, badges, photos, and artwork.
 Another attraction worth visiting is Chamizal National Memorial, a 55-acre site celebrating the settlement of disputes between Mexico and the US.

-Address: 4315 Woodrow Bean Transmountain Road, El Paso
+Address: 4315 Woodrow Bean Transmountain Road, El Paso, Texas

 9 Magoffin Home State Historic Site

-This 19-room adobe house was constructed in 1875 in Territorial style and boasts three wings, each constructed in different periods.
-Built for one of El Paso's leading families, the house features original furnishings, textiles, and photos, along with many fine paintings and splendid mid-Victorian décor (guided tours are available).
+This 19-room adobe homestead was constructed in 1875 in Territorial style and boasts three wings, each constructed in different periods.
+Built for one of El Paso's leading families, the house features original furnishings, textiles, and photos, along with many fine paintings and splendid mid-Victorian décor.
 The pleasant one-and-a-half-acre grounds are also worth a visit.
+Operated by the Texas Historical Commission, the first stop on any visit to this historic home should be to the adjacent Visitor Center, where patrons can get signed up for a guided tour.

 10 The El Paso Holocaust Museum and Study Center